-- Do you have any evidence showing how many/what proportion of people will move to digital if ticket offices are closed? - Do you have any existing programmes designed to help people migrate to digital and if so, how effective have these been? - Have you made any assessment of who will not/cannot move to digital and the effect on them of closing the ticket office? - Do you have any forecast of the impact on revenue i.e. on how many people will no longer travel as a result or will now travel without paying?
+- What assumptions have you made about how many / what proportion of people will move to digital channels if ticket offices are closed? - Do you have any existing programmes designed to help people migrate to digital channels and if so, how effective have these been? - Have you made any assessment of who will not / cannot move to digital channels and the effect on them of closing the ticket office? - Do you have any forecast of the impact on revenue i.e. on how many people will no longer travel as a result or will now travel without paying?

-Without evidence to the contrary, we must assume that many of these people will continue to want advice and support at the station and not migrate to digital channels.
+Without evidence to the contrary, we must assume that many people will continue to want advice and support at the station and not readily migrate to digital channels.
 We note that plans include the provision of additional TVMs at some stations.
 However, there are still concerns at the ability to sell the expected number of tickets displaced from the ticket office, especially at peak hours.
-From the information provided it is clear that there are still significant levels of sales at some stations.
+From the information provided it is clear there are still significant levels of sales at some ticket offices.

 We do not have sufficient information about existing TVM usage (both sales and Ticket on Departure collections) to determine whether there is sufficient capacity to absorb the sales displaced from the ticket office.
-We are also mindful demand is not evenly spread throughout the day/hour and that passengers tend to turn up in clusters, shortly before their departure.
+We are also mindful that demand is not evenly spread throughout the week, day or hour and that passengers tend to turn up in clusters, shortly before their departure.
 If TVMs cannot cope with the additional demand there is a risk of passengers being faced with unacceptable queues to purchase tickets, of missing trains, or in boarding without a valid ticket.

 - Has any assessment of the TVM capacity at each station been carried out?
-This is both in terms of overall capacity and 'remaining' capacity - i.e. factoring in existing sales and Ticket on Departure collection per hour from the TVM? - What reassurance/evidence can you give that there will be sufficient capacity for the ticket sales displaced from the ticket office, especially at peak hours, and at those stations with a higher than average proportion of sales from the ticket office? - What assessment have you made of the impact of seasonal peaks, especially at tourist destinations? - Has any assessment of the location of TVMs been carried out - are they in the right place to meet demand?
+This is both in terms of overall capacity and 'remaining' capacity - i.e. factoring in existing sales and Ticket on Departure collection per hour from the TVM? - What reassurance or evidence can you give that there will be sufficient capacity for the ticket sales displaced from the ticket office, especially at peak hours? - What assessment have you made of the impact of seasonal peaks, especially at tourist destinations such as Scarborough? - Has any assessment of the location of TVMs been carried out are they all available at all times trains are running and located in the right place on the station to best meet this demand?

-- What mitigations do you intend to put in place to help staff 'queue bust' at busy times - for example, will staff have access to handheld devices to sell tickets directly? - How will the adequacy of retail arrangements at stations be monitored and reported (including to passengers)?
-What KPIs will be in place? - What impact is there on impartial retail obligations something that currently applies to ticket offices.
+- What mitigations do you intend to put in place to help staff 'queue bust' at busy times

+for example, will staff have access to handheld ticketing devices and be tasked with selling tickets directly?

+- How will the adequacy of retail arrangements at stations be monitored and reported, including to passengers?
+What KPIs will be in place?

+- What impact is there on impartial retail obligations, which currently applies to ticket offices.
 Will similar obligations be put onto other channels?

-Usability, functionality and accessibility of Ticket Vending Machines (TVMs)
+- Usability, functionality and accessibility of Ticket Vending Machines (TVMs)

 TVMs are not capable of offering the same range of products and services as ticket offices.

-From the information provided It appears that the following products/services will no longer be available from the majority of stations:
+From the information provided it appears that the following products/ services are not currently available from TVMs:

-- Advance tickets and reservations
+- Advance tickets

+- Seat reservations

 - Season tickets (longer than weekly)

-- Railcard Sales (National and regional)
+- o Group Save

-- Apex single and return tickets
+- Rovers and Rangers

 - Car park tickets

+- Sleeper bookings

+- Rail and Sail

+- TfGM Wayfarer

+- o WY Daysaver

-- Refunds.
+- Esk Valley Railcard

+- o TfGM County Card.

-We would also ask whether any of the following can be provided from a TVM:
+It is not clear if any of the following products/services can be provided by a TVM: